mrdudz/cc65-contrib/Contributing.md

         - defines or complete header files. include the respective header files from the toolchain instead
 - [TODO] fix the remaining binaries (see below)
+- [TODO] make a github action that checks out cc65 on PR and compiles everything
+- [TODO] move this repo to the official cc65 account

 --------------------------------------------------------------------------------